vishnupadmanabhan/articles/_posts/2016-03-01-charts-using-chartjs-and-laravel.md

 <img src="http://media.tumblr.com/57d85ab161396897ab787275f01b1680/tumblr_inline_nknc74divg1qid8j3.png">

 Chart.js is really useful for simple charts and is extremely easy to use with Laravel.
 Hope you find this at least remotely useful!
-This is a really crude way, but you can definitely improve the code for your uses.
+This is a really crude way, but you can definitely improve the code for your use case.